jonathanwvd/awesome-industrial-datasets/contribution.md

 * include references
 * others

+## Suggest dataset
+To keep the repository organized, we keep the same formatting for the readme files.
+If you would like to suggest a new database, please follow the template shown [here](<datasets/template.md>).

 ## Pull Request
 Please ensure your pull request adheres to the following guidelines:

 * Make sure your submission is not a duplicate.
 * Make an individual pull request for each suggestion or dataset.
-* Create a description file and follow the repository formatting.
+* Create a readme file and follow the repository formatting.
 * The pull request and commit should have a useful title.

 ## Tags

-Bellow the list of used tags:
+Below is the list of tags used in this repository:

 -  Sector